RodellRodriguez/fantasy-basketball-yahoo/README.md

 Each of the attributes are web scraped via Selenium by looking at the Yahoo's website's various web elements.

-As of right now all of my players are healthy but if unfortunately one of them does get injured I will be sure to update the screenshots and display how that appears in the terminal
+As of right now all of my players are healthy and I don't have more than 10 active players on any given day so none of the 4 situations I outlined in the [description](#description) occur but if any of the situations occur then I will be sure to update the screenshots and display how that appears in the terminal.

 ## To-Do List